 - Any creditor will have had sufficient time and opportunity to perfect his/her/its claim, and

-- As for the assets that remain, the Beneficiaries and Heirs will receive clear title, assured that no creditor should be able thereafter to successfully pursue a claim against an asset to satisfy any of Descendant’s remaining unpaid debts.
+- As for the assets that remain, the Beneficiaries and Heirs will receive clear title, assured that no creditor should be able thereafter to successfully pursue a claim against an asset to satisfy any of Decedent’s remaining unpaid debts.

 - The procedure for identifying creditors involves: